sefeoglu/sefeoglu/README.md

 ### Hi there, I am Şefika 👋
 ---

-I completed my Bachelor’s degree in Computer Engineering at Ege University in İzmir, with a focus on the Semantic Web, under the supervision and academic guidance of Prof. Murat Osman Ünalır.
-Then, I graduated from Data Science master program of the University of Potsdam and have started to pursue PhD under the Corporate Semantic Web Group of Freie Universitaet Berlin.
+I completed my Bachelor’s degree in Computer Engineering at Ege University in İzmir, with a focus on the Semantic Web, under the supervision of Prof. Murat Osman Ünalır.
+Then, I graduated from the Data Science master's program at the University of Potsdam and have started pursuing a PhD in the Corporate Semantic Web Group at Freie Universität Berlin.

+I am a research scientist at the Text Mining Research group of the Senckenberg Data Analysis and Modeling Center.
+I am working on generating a knowledge graph (a taxonomy and a multimodal KG) from type-specimen catalogs and historical entomological texts.

 My interests are continual learning, adversarial training, robustness, cognitive science, knowledge graphs, and ontology engineering (💚)